 We burned through the still-open sections in about 4 hours.
 When we were done, we sat down to rest and have a $5 Coke-Light at the museum café.
 Then I sat in front of Michelangelo's “Prisoners” sculpture and tried to draw it.
 I was flatteringly mistaken for a museum artist by a woman claiming to be an art professor at a University in Spain.
 (Apparently they sell alcohol in the Louvre as well.)

 Meanwhile, the sky had cleared up.
 We walked back to our hotel stopping at a Spanish tapas restaurant near our hotel named Les Pietons, or something.
 The menu was in Spanish, which we kind of understand, but unhelpfully, it was translated into French beneath.
 As a result, the food they brought us almost resembled the food we thought we'd ordered.

-Parisian drivers, we found, are very horn happy.
-Our room overlooked the main street awash with the strains of driver’s leaning on their horns like NYC cabbies.
-There wasn’t that much honking in Roma.
+Drivers in Paris France, we found, are very horn happy.
+Our room overlooked the main street awash with the strains of driver's leaning on their horns like NYC cabbies.
+There wasn't that much honking in Rome.

-France is living up to all of our expectations; it’s pretentious, rude and snooty.
-At least we do have a French maid, just not the kind I’d hoped.
+France was living up to all of our expectations; it's pretentious, rude, and snooty.
+At least we do have a French maid, just not the kind I'd hoped.
 In addition, I found that my digital camera voltage-adapter itself needed its own adapter.
 Vive la France!